-The PSHE curriculum is inclusive, age appropriate, rooted in research and is everchanging to respond to emerging local, national and global patterns and trends.
-PSHE educators will use distancing techniques to support and keep students safe and all staff will regularly signpost students to sources of support inside and outside school.
+The PSHE curriculum is inclusive, age appropriate, rooted in research and is responsive to emerging local, national and global patterns and trends.
+PSHE teachers will use distancing techniques in lessons and will regularly signpost students to a wide range of sources of advice support inside and outside school so that the PSHE curriculum plays its part in keeping students safe.

-- Contributing to class discussions and debates - Role playing with your own points of view and responding to others - Visits from guest speakers - Self-reflection to recognise strengths and weaknesses in your personal, social, health and economic development - Taking an interest in current affairs both locally, nationally and internationally by watching the news or reading articles - Making full use of ICT and the internet for simulations and to carry out research - Group work and discussion to develop teamwork - Recognising your place in the world and your responsibilities within it
+- Contributing to class discussions and debates - Role playing to explore your own points of view and respond to those of others - Visits from guest speakers - Self-reflection to help you recognise the strengths and weaknesses in your own personal, social, health and economic development - · Being exposed to current affairs both locally, nationally and internationally by watching the news or reading articles - Making full use of ICT and the internet for simulations and to carry out research - Group work and discussion which will enable you to develop and hone teamworking skills - Questioning your place in the world, recognising your responsibilities within it and identifying your aspirations - Analysing and reflecting on data and statistics to challenge attitudes and pre-conceptions - Critically engaging with a range of media - Challenging and developing your own views, beliefs and core values

-- Teacher, peer and self-assessment - Baseline self-assessment of confidence at the start of a topic that will be revisited (ipsative assessment) - Student voice and discussion tasks - Use of 'I can' statements - Independent tasks where you will reflect on and apply your knowledge to case studies - Low stakes recall quizzing of the knowledge developed through the course - You will be given an effort grade for the subject in your report
+- Teacher, peer and self-assessment - Baseline self-assessment of confidence at the start of a topic that will be revisited (ipsative assessment) - Student voice and discussion tasks - Use of 'I can' statements - Independent tasks where you will reflect on and apply your knowledge to case studies - Low stakes recall quizzing of the knowledge developed through the course - A longer annual PSHE survey - You will be given an effort grade for the subject in your report